 IfElse Statement

-statement is used to create conditional branching in SurrealDB.
+The ifelse statement is used to create conditional branching in SurrealDB.
 It allows you to execute different expressions or statements based on specified conditions.
-Here are some examples and usage scenarios for the ifelse
+Here are some examples and usage scenarios for the ifelse statement.

 Table of Contents